 Kathryn Jennings, M.Ed

-Director of Campus Activities
+Senior Associate Dean of Students and Director of Campus Activities

-Meet the Student Coordinators!
+Meet the Student Coordinators

-Favorite class taken at CUA: Philosophy of Natural Law
+Favorite class taken at CUA: Managerial Finance

 Favorite extracurricular activity: Orientation